johnsosoka/jscom-blog/website/_posts/blog/2025-11-29-llms-and-hidden-data.md

 ## Implementation

 The complete code for this example is available in my [code-examples](https://github.com/johnsosoka/code-examples/tree/main/python/langchain-inference-masking) repository.
 This post aims to focus on the high level strategy and new LangChain framework offerings rather than the details of writing regex to identify a social security number :)

+###  LangChain Middleware

+As part of the much anticipated 1.0 release, LangChain added [agent middleware](https://blog.langchain.com/agent-middleware/) which provides hooks into the framework which fire:

+* `before_model` - Executes implemented method prior to inference
+* `after_model` - Executes implemented method after inference
+* `modify_model_request` - Modifies the pending inference request.

+In practice, these hooks let you execute custom logic at the exact boundary where data crosses from your application into the LLM provider.
+This solution is only one small use case for the LLM engineering opportunities opened up by these new middleware hooks.

 ### Building the Middleware